-I was inspired last week by Rockstar Finance’s community fund project.
+I was inspired last week by Rockstar Finance’s community fund project (site no longer exists).
 It’s an awesome project of enabling people to make a difference in their communities.
 I received a mail about it but was unfortunately too slow with my response and could not participate (although I was typing as fast as I could).
 I decided then to set aside a bit of my own money and just give it away to those less fortunate than me.

 I set aside R250 (South African Rands) which equates to approximately $20 and to help put that into context; a nice cup of coffee is around R22, a decent bottle of wine R70, a loaf of bread R13 and a 1.5kg pack of apples around R24.